Junchi-Liang/rl_benchmark/python3/rl_benchmark/algorithm/ppo/tf_v1/scripts/vizdoom/conv_lstm_discrete_action/README.md

 `--model_output_prefix` specifies the output prefix of trained model file name.
 For example, if you put `\tmp\model` here, you will get trained model files like `\tmp\model_it_10000.pth` and `\tmp\model_it_20000.pth` for result after 10000 and 20000 iterations separately.
 Please prepare directory properly before you run this script.

-`--gpu_id` specifies the ID of which GPU you want to use for training, if you want to use CPU for training, just ignore this argument and remove this argument.
+`--gpu_id` specifies the ID of which GPU you want to use for training, if you want to use CPU for training, just ignore this argument and remove this argument. `--gpu_usage` specifies the ratio of GPU memory allocated to this script, for example `--gpu_usage 0.3` as 30% of GPU memory.

 ## Testing